Skip to content

 ) -> TreeNode | None:

-"""Build binary tree: Divide and conquer"""
+"""Build binary tree: divide and conquer"""

-# Terminate when subtree interval is empty
+# Terminate when the subtree interval is empty

 if r - l < 0: